Sri Lanka Air Force: Fighter and attack

+Israel Aerospace Industries undertook the refurbishment and upgrade of five Kfir multirole combat aircraft at a cost of US$50 million (approximately Rs.
+16.8 billion).
+This included four aircraft of the C2/C7 variant and one TC2 trainer.
+As part of the modernisation, the aircraft received an advanced cockpit, a new mission computer, and additional avionics improvements to C12 standard.
+On 11 June 2026, the first upgraded Kfir was inducted into service.

 Maritime reconnaissance

 Following the end of the war, SLAF shifted more focus on maritime patrolling to counter smuggling in its territorial waters.
 To this extend it began looking to procure a dedicated maritime patrol aircraft.
 Attention was given in 2018 to the possibility of acquiring the Lockheed P-3 Orion with assistance from Japan.
 In April 2019, it was reported that India was considering transferring a single Dornier 228 reconnaissance aircraft.

 In 2020, the SLAF has been in talks to acquire either Dornier Do228 or Beechcraft 360ER maritime reconnaissance aircraft from India and the United States respectively.
 In February 2022, the US Government agreed to provide two Beechcraft 360ER on a gratis basis under a foreign military sales contract to enhance the SLAF's maritime reconnaissance capability.
 In August 2022, the Government of India, delivered one Dornier Do228 as a grant with another on order, following crew training.
 The Australian Government has announced that it will gift a former Royal Australian Air Force Beechcraft KA350 King Air aircraft (registration A32-673) to the Sri Lankan Government in 2023 May.